google/bloaty/README.md

 Ever wondered what's making your ELF or Mach-O binary big?
-Bloaty McBloatface will show you a size profile of the binary so you can understand why it's bloated and how to make it smaller.
+Bloaty McBloatface will show you a size profile of the binary so you can understand what's taking up space inside.

 Bloaty works on binaries, shared objects, object files, and static libraries (`.a` files).
-It supports ELF and Mach-O.
+It supports ELF/DWARF and Mach-O, though the Mach-O support is much more preliminary (it shells out to `otool`/`symbols` instead of parsing the file directly).

 This is not an official Google product.